vasdee/git-tag-flow/README.md

 much as you can into scripts that can be run externally, not just within your pipelines.

-There will be times when you need to deploy manually, you don't want to be trying to recreate your pipeline logic in your developer environment in a pressure situation.
+There will be times when you need to deploy manually, you don't want to be trying to recreate your pipeline logic in your developer environment in a high pressure situation.

 Another good reason to apply this logic, is that pipelines come and go, as does git hosting.
 Not being locked into a particular vendor can be a good thing.